 If you are exploring the idea of having your child baptised here at Holy Name, welcome!

-Bringing new life into the world – surely, one of the greatest miracles? – brings with it many joys and blessings.
-In the Church we believe that a parent’s love for a child is a sharing in God’s love for us.
-Just as you want the very best for your baby – love, happiness, security and peace – so God desires the same for us and this, we believe, is why God has placed this wonderful new life into your care.
+Bringing new life into the world – surely, one of the greatest of miracles? – brings with it many joys and blessings.
+A parent’s love for a child is a sharing in God’s love for us.
+Just as you want the very best for your baby – love, happiness, security and peace – so God desires the same for us and this is why God has placed this wonderful new life into your care.

 Jesus teaches that the best that God wants for us is to be found through a relationship with Him in His Church.
 The Sacrament of Baptism is the door through which we pass to become members of Christ’s Church where we meet Him in the Eucharist and the other Sacraments.